uclaml/SPIN/README.md

 - `--output_dir`: local directory to the reformated data files
     - default: `UCLA-AGI/SPIN_iter0`

-🔍Note: If choosing to use SPIN on the entire dataset of `HuggingFaceH4/ultrachat_200k` instead of our 50k subset, one can reformat the original data with `spin/reformat.py`.
+🔍 Note: If choosing to use SPIN on the entire dataset of `HuggingFaceH4/ultrachat_200k` instead of our 50k subset, one can reformat the original data with `spin/reformat.py`.
 To use other datasets, simply convert the data into the same format and resume with the following steps.

 ### Step 1: Generation
 ```